samc13/samc13.github.io/site/readme.md

 npx create-next-app@latest {project_name} -ts
 ```

-You can check the next version by goint to `/site` and running:
+You can check the next version by going to `/site` and running:

 ```bash
 npx next --version